SCKorea/shatagon/README.md

 - Automatic program update
 - Google Analytics integration

+### Special features for Korean Localization
+- Download localization data from private repository with daily access code

 ## Maintenance
-[Laeng](https://github.com/laeng) and [Marona42](https://github.com/marona42), who met at the Star Citizen Korean Localization Project, are doing maintenance and enhance.
+[Laeng](https://github.com/laeng) and [marona42](https://github.com/marona42), who met at the Star Citizen Korean Localization Project, are doing maintenance and enhance.
 If you are interested in the Star Citizen Korean Localization Project, please visit [here](https://sc.galaxyhub.kr).